Labradors have been #1 in the list of most popular dog breeds in the US for more than 26 consecutive years!

 3. Genetic Mutation Caused The Distinct Silver Coat

-The least credible of all three theories is that the silver lab was caused due to a genetic mutation.
+The least credible of all three theories is that the silver lab is a genetic mutation.

 Generally, genetic mutation is not uncommon.
 It occurs all the time and can affect the genes responsible for the color of labradors as well.
 But like we mentioned before, for a feature to appear, there must be a co-existence of two copies of a gene.

-Therefore, this explanation is not very plausible since the odds of this phenomenon naturally occurring are very slim.
+Therefore, this explanation is not very plausible since the odds of this occurring naturally are very slim.

 The Ugly Side Of Silver Labradors

-While silver labs are one of the most striking and attractive breeds globally, their popularity has given rise to a lot of debate and argument throughout dog communities and kennel clubs across the world.
+While silver labs are one of the most unique and attractive breeds globally, their popularity has given rise to many debates and arguments throughout dog communities and kennel clubs across the world.

 Much worse, this breed’s status and value have given birth to several malpractices that threaten this species and the Labradors species.